aperusset/QGUITools/README.md

 # QGUITools
-Some tools for QT GUI developement
+Some tools for QT GUI development